 Lastly, the number of matching flows within the RW is also recorded as engineered feature.

 These engineered features are generated both for a connection based and time based RW.
-Furthermore, these features are forward direction features as the features are being generated based of source -> destination SDIPT.
+Furthermore, these features are forward direction features as they are being generated based on source -> destination SDIPT.

 The same set of features are also generated in the reverse direction by swapping the source IP address with the destination IP address in the SDIPT.
-With this new (reversed SDIPT) the RW is checked again to find all matches which are used to generate the reverse features for both the time and connection based RW.
+With this new (reversed SDIPT), the RW is checked again to find all matches, which are used to generate the reverse features for both the time and connection based RW.

 Figure 7 shows a sample filtered data, where all data entries are in the rolling window.
-The target netflow for feature engineering is the last one (highlighted in dark green), matching flow are highlighted in light green and reverse flow are highlighted in blue.
+The target netflow for feature engineering is the last one (highlighted in dark green), matching flows are highlighted in light green, and reverse flows are highlighted in blue.